paulHasselkuss/homebridge-airplay-watcher/README.md

 "platform": "AirplayWatcherHomebridgePlugin",
   "devices": [
     {
-      "name": "The name of the device as configured in the Apple Home app (case sensitive), e.g. 'MyAirportExpress'."
+      "name": "The name of the device as configured in the Apple Home app (case sensitive, spaces are supported)., e.g. 'My AirportExpress'."
     }
   ]
 }